 - While the Amex Platinum Card has a $550 annual fee (Rates & Fees), it offers lots of perks that help offset it, including a $200 annual Uber credit, $200 annual airline fee credit, $100 annual Saks credit, Priority Pass membership, and much more; this is one of the best cards out there for lounge access

 - The Delta Reserve Card is worth getting specifically if you’re a Delta flyer, since having the card can help you earn status with Delta, and it also offers lots of Delta specific perks that you don’t get with other cards

 The Amex Platinum offers Centurion Lounge access regardless of what airline you fly

 Delta Reserve Card Vs. Delta Platinum Amex

-The Delta Reserve Credit Card is Delta’s most premium credit card, though is it worth it compared to the Platinum Delta SkyMiles® Credit Card (review), which has a $195 Annual Fee ($250 if application is received on or after 1/30/2020) (Rates & Fees)?
+The Delta Reserve Credit Card is Delta’s most premium credit card, though is it worth it compared to the Delta SkyMiles® Platinum American Express Card (review), which has a $250 annual fee (Rates & Fees)?

 - The cards are similar in that they both offer a first checked bag free, 20% savings on inflight purchases, priority boarding, and more

 - While both cards allow you to earn elite status with spending, you can earn a lot more elite miles with the Reserve than the Platinum